Faith Community Wellness Council

 Currently, the council organizes meetings on a quarterly basis on various topics.
 In 2024, representatives from area faith-based groups met in unity for a forum on Homelessness and Mental Health, presentation of Substance Use Concerns In Our Region, a Survivors of Suicide & Overdose discussion, and a workshop on the importance of Belonging.
 At these meetings we not only present statistics and stories, but discuss stigma, obstacles to access, and how we can work together to prevent such tragedies as we provide healing in our spiritual homes.
 We believe that mental health and faith go hand-in-hand, and as much as we try to pray things away, it is ultimately through collaboration, resource-sharing and open dialogue that solutions come to fruition.

-As a result of these collaborations, MHA-Fauquier has brought about a new program, Spiritual First Aid, now in its second season.
+As a result of these collaborations, Mental Health Fauquier has brought about a new program, Spiritual First Aid.
 This is a certificate training program that teaches church-based helpers to intervene and provide emotional and spiritual support to those in need.
 We look forward to implementing additional solutions that meet the needs of the underserved or underheard with greater participation.

 Since our inception in 1964, the Mental Health Association has worked closely with faith leaders to identify and address the mental health concerns of their parishioners.
 This has evolved into a long-standing initiative where faith leaders and liaisons of all churches come together on a regular basis to discuss challenges and solutions for preventing and addressing mental health and substance use concerns.